Shang-Chi is the best MCU movie since Avengers: Endgame

 There’s a specific scene about an hour into Shang-Chi and the Legend of the Ten Rings that succinctly sums up Marvel’s latest superhero movie offering.
-It’s a sequence that we won’t spoil here, apart from the fact that it’s a hilarious cameo from a character we haven’t seen for a while.
+It’s a sequence that we won’t spoil here, apart from the fact that it’s a hilarious cameo.

 It’s a moment that’s so wonderfully absurd, though, that it’ll make even the hardiest soul laugh out loud.
 And, ultimately, it underlines what kind of movie Shang-Chi is: an unexpected delight built on the core aspects of previous Marvel movies that also delivers a fresh approach to its origin story formula.